DrAlvarezAnalytics/DrAlvarezSASPortfolio/README.md

 Created mock CDISC-compliant SDTM and ADaM datasets using SAS, and generated example Tables, Listings, and Figures (TLFs) for regulatory-style output.
 Demonstrates knowledge of trial data structure and SAS macro use.

 ### 💊 [Claims-Based Adherence Analysis](./ClaimsAnalysis) (in progress)
-Used simulated claims data to calculate proportion of days covered (PDC) and medication possession ratio (MPR), with stratified summaries by age, sex, and payer type.
-Includes code and visualizations.
+Analyzed simulated pharmacy claims data to calculate adherence metrics—proportion of days covered (PDC) and medication possession ratio (MPR)—with stratified summaries by age, sex, and payer type.
+Demonstrates foundational real-world data (RWD) analysis, medication adherence measurement, and data visualization techniques using structured claims data.

 ## 📎 Notes